 What Geysers and Hot Springs includes

-Lesson Objectives and Overview: Geysers and Hot Springs teaches students how define and identify these unique natural wonders.
-Students will discover how the two natural water features differ.
+Lesson Objectives and Overview: Geysers and Hot Springs teaches students how to define and identify these unique natural wonders.
+Students will discover how these two natural water features differ.
 They will also learn about some of the unique traits that each one has.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, you will need to provide construction or other paper and colored pencils.
 Students will also need access to the internet for research purposes.